-...Well, unless somethina else happens: through a relationship, such as a family tie, a friendship, or marriage, another person provides relational bridge, whereby - based commendation and trust
+...Well, unless somethina else happens: relationship, through а such as a family tie, a friendship, or marriage, another person provides relational bridge, whereby - based on commendation and trust

 - someone is willing "to try out" another group.

 This leads to an important point that needs to be underlined about so-called "religious switching" from one group to another.